 |Foreign Language||2||Both units must be in the same language.
 American Sign Language is acceptable.|

-Meeting the minimum scores does not guarantee admission.
+*Meeting the minimum score criteria does not guarantee admission.

-How do I compare with the average admissible freshman at Georgia State?
+How do I compare with the average admissible first-year student at Georgia State?

-The average ranges for admissible freshmen are as follows:
+The average ranges for admissible first-year students are as follows:**